 "While recent studies have shown transient menstrual cycle changes after vaccination, there is no evidence that the vaccine impacts the efficacy of prescribed forms of birth control," Dr. Charis Chambers, the Period Doctor, tells My Imperfect Life.
 "If someone is using cycle tracking as their form of birth control, however, this can certainly be affected."

-Dr. Brian Kaminski, ProMedica's coronavirus expert, confirmed that those on birth control should receive the vaccine, unless there is another factor that could potentially affect them.
+Dr. Brian Kaminski, ProMedica's coronavirus expert, confirmed that those on birth control should receive the vaccine unless there is another factor that could potentially affect them.

 - Period tracker apps to download so Aunt Flow never surprises you again

-Can you have sex after receiving the COVID vaccine?
+Can I have sex after COVID vaccine?

 "There is also no evidence that sexual activity needs to be avoided or delayed following vaccination," Dr. Charis Chambers tells My Imperfect Life.
-"Even so, since some people may note mild post-vaccination symptoms like myalgia, fatigue, headache, or low grade fever, sex may not be high on their priority list."
+"Even so, since some people may note mild post-vaccination symptoms like myalgia, fatigue, headache, or low-grade fever, sex may not be high on their priority list."

 To learn more about the vaccine and what is acceptable to do once you've been fully vaccinated, visit the CDC website.